-(MUSIC).
-Hi.
-My name is Yeuda Ben- Atar also known as Psybrain.
+(bright music) - Hi, my name is Yedua Ben- Atar, also known as Side Brain.
 I'm an educator, performer, and producer, and I want to welcome you to Making Music with Ableton Push.
 I'm very excited about Ableton Push.
 The Push is much more than a controller.
-It will help you compose melodies, (MUSIC), harmonies, bass lines, arrange your music, mix, master.
-And perform live all without touching or even looking at your computer.
+It will help you compose melodies, harmonies, bass lines, arrange your music, mix, master, and perform lines, all without touching or even looking at your computer.

 The Push is the first Ableton branded piece of hardware.
 It offers a very intuitive and fast approach to making music.
 Although there are a lot of pads, knobs, and buttons, which, at first glance, can be confusing, or even daunting, I'm going to show you how everything is actually laid out by doing an overview of the hardware, and showing you how to set up in Ableton Live Nine.
 Then, I'll show you how to pull up your own beats using the step sequencer. (strong, rhythmic beat) I'll also show you how to humanize your beats using features like quantizing, adding swing, and using the repeat button.